Poles in Ukraine: Within the Cossack Hetmanate

 In the mid seventeenth century the Cossack Hetmanate east of the Dnipro River successfully rebelled against the Polish-Lithuanian Commonwealth, and after a brief period of independence became an autonomous area under the Russian Empire.
 In this region some Poles and Polonized Ukrainian nobles who had joined the Cossacks remained and in some cases even obtained high positions in the local administration.
 Most of the Polish nobles, however, were expelled and their political influence eliminated.
 Polish influence upon the local Ukrainian culture remained strong until the mid 18th century, however.
 The Polish language was the administrative language of the Hetmanate and the language of command for the Hetmanate's military forces.
-The Hetmanate's most prominent schools, the Kiev Academy and Chernihiv Collegium, used Polish and Latin as languages of instruction.
-Polish was taught in schools and Kiev and Chernihiv hosted Polish printing-houses.
+The Hetmanate's most prominent schools, the Kyiv Academy and Chernihiv Collegium, used Polish and Latin as languages of instruction.
+Polish was taught in schools and Kyiv and Chernihiv hosted Polish printing-houses.

 During the Nineteenth and Early Twentieth Centuries

-At the end of the 18th century, resulting from joint Partitions of Poland with Austria-Hungary and the German Empire, Russia absorbed lands west of Kiev while Austria absorbed the region of eastern Galicia.
+At the end of the 18th century, resulting from joint Partitions of Poland with Austria-Hungary and the German Empire, Russia absorbed lands west of Kyiv while Austria absorbed the region of eastern Galicia.
 The Cossack Hetmanate was eliminated and its lands fully integrated within the Russian Empire.